 We’re not asking anyone to do something EVERY Sunday – once a month, or more or less – as often as folks would like.
 But this is a really accessible level of engagement, in that it means maybe being here 15 minutes earlier, or staying 15 minutes later, or doing something while you’re here – it is what holds us together.
 And it is a wildly accessible way to start building connections with others and deepen your engagement here at Salt House.

-Even deeper engagement happens when we commit to a short-term group.
-Affinity groups are our version of small groups that gather around an interest, book, or topic for a season.
+Small groups at Salt House that gather around an interest, book, or topic for a season.
 These groups are dedicated to connecting with God and each other.
 These are measurable short-term options, usually 4-8 weeks (some longer, some shorter), though they can take other forms, too.
 We have an organic approach to forming these groups, letting interest arise from our community – do know that you are welcome to reach out with your ideas, to fill in something you think is missing or that you want to invite others into.

 Deepest engagement comes through what we call Thrive Teams (named form our language of Come, Thrive, Go).
 Our Thrive Teams are designed to own and lead vital parts of our life together – they are a place for people to lead and serve and contribute that are shaping who we are and become as a community.
 Thrive Teams are formed around an OUT – an area of shared ministry and mission; they roll up their sleeves and get to work.
 Thrive Teams also practice UP, IN and OUT (all three in balance) together.
 Because: we want our work together to be relationally driven.
 And that plays out on our Thrive Teams.
 Most meet monthly, with other special events, though there is variance.
 Are you looking for a place to grow with others, with God, and engage OUT?
 Then maybe it’s time for a Thrive Team.
 We ask for a year commitment, knowing that if you have to duck out sooner, that is absolutely okay.